clearlydefined/docker_dev_env_experiment/README.md

 ### Clearly Defined Mongo Seed

 This container exists only to seed initial data into the Clearly Defined Mongo DB.
-It populates both the collections and definitions-paged collections with sample data.
+It populates both the collections and definitions-trimmed collections with sample data.

 ## Using